-Shariah-compliant investments have gained popularity not only in Malaysia and other Muslim-majority countries but also in the Western world such as UK and Australia.
+Shariah-compliant investments have gained popularity not only in Malaysia and other Muslim-majority countries but also in the Western world such as the UK and Australia.
 This follows the continuous education by various industry players advocating Shariah financial products after the Islamic finance frameworks were enacted and refined in the 1980s.
 Shariah-compliant investments are financial products that adhere to the principles of Islamic finance, which prohibit interest-based transactions, speculative investments, and unethical business practices.
 Islamic investment is based on varying mechanics.

 In Malaysia, where Islamic finance is rapidly growing, more Shariah-compliant investment options, such as the Mudarabah contract, are entering the market.
 Let’s discuss how to spot Sharia-compliant investment opportunities and the challenges of investing in them.